 - Your water "breaks" (fluid leaks or gushes from your vagina).
 This occurs at the start of or during labor.

-Painful, regular contractions before the 37th week of pregnancy may be a sign of preterm labor.
-Preterm labor occurs in about 1 of 8 births in the United States.
-Compared to babies born after the 37th week, preterm babies are at greater risk of:
+Painful, regular contractions before 37 weeks of pregnancy may be a sign of preterm labor.
+Preterm labor occurs in about 1 of 9 births in the United States.
+Compared to babies born after 37 weeks, preterm babies are at greater risk of:

 - Long-term health problems